 You receive a call from a Solar Panel Company with offers of Government Solar Rebates if you are to sign up to purchase Solar Panels.

 Some of these calls used to be genuine.
 But in any case, Do not provide any personal information such as bank accounts, credit cards or any other financial information.
+The best way to proceed is, instead of giving your details to them collect all the required details from them.
+Do a google search to find out how to avail the rebate from Government directly.
+Contact the providers directly, do the negotiations and find the best deal.

 What you should know